Need Lab Equipment for your research?

 - Immediately wash your hands with soap and water.

-- If the areas exposed include face, chest and arm, use the emergency shower to clean off the contaminants.
+- If the areas exposed include the face, chest, and arm, use the emergency shower to clean off the contaminants.

 - In case your eyes are affected, immediately use the eyewash.
 Having another person direct the water stream for at least 20 minutes to your eye while you hold it open is recommended.